Advertisement

 16 Teams

-France, Spain, Germany, England, Portugal, Netherlands, Belgium, Croatia, Switzerland, Romania, Poland, Ukraine, Greece, Albania, Kosovo, and more.
+France, Spain, Germany, England, Portugal, Netherlands, Belgium, Croatia, Switzerland, Norway, Sweden, Austria, Türkiye, Scotland, Czech Republic and Bosnia & Herzegovina.
 Europe's allocation nearly doubled in the expanded format.

 CONMEBOL — South America

-Argentina, Brazil, Uruguay, Colombia, Ecuador, and one other South American nation.
+Argentina, Brazil, Uruguay, Colombia, Ecuador and Paraguay.
 CONMEBOL qualifies via a round-robin league — the most grueling, competitive qualification format in the world.

 CONCACAF — North/Central America & Caribbean